rochdiNassah/h1-bot/README.md

 - Clone this repository.
 - `cd` to the project's root then run `composer install`.
 - Adjust environment variables in `.env.example` then move it to `.env`.
 - Run `php automationd`.
-This one is a long-running script that will run the jobs every (n) minutes and notify you over slack when needed.
+- Done!
+While the `automationd` script is running, it will run jobs every (n)-minute.